A place to help people to find understanding why church tradition and experience is often quite different from the simplicity of the New Testament.

 Christianity which HAVE NOT A SINGLE VERSE to support them.

-order to help you think in scriptural terms, here is a short list of
+order to help us think in scriptural terms, here is a short list of

 unscriptural practices found around various churches.